slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+- in our infinite ignorance we are all equal. -- popper
 > *"One cow breaks the fence and a dozen leap it"
 -- Scottish Gaelic proverb
 - 'consensus' is just another way of saying 'average'. -- naval